annie-bw/GCL-28-PLP/README.md

 ##  Why We Built This

 In many communities, local businesses struggle to be found.
-Their information isn’t available online, and word of mouth can only go so far.
+Their information isn’t available online, and word of mouth is slow.
 People often don't know where to get affordable services close to home unless they physically go out searching.

 **Local Connect** was built to solve this challenge — to help connect people to local businesses through a centralized, accessible, and easy-to-use platform.